Iméra – Institute for Advanced Study

 Basic sonification design…

-This piece also combines to play at the same time as the plant cytotoxicity sonification installation.
-Together, the two pieces bring macro and micro scales of bio technology and data into shared acoustic space — shaped through listening and music.
+Together, the cytotoxic installation and spatial transcriptomics projects bring macro and micro scales of bio technology and data into shared acoustic space — shaped through listening and music.

 This dialogue between the site-specific (plant-based) and the molecular (gene-based) reflects the spirit of this work, and of my residency between IMéRA and the Institut Cancer et Immunologie (AMU).